andrewmo15/CampusTravel/README.md

 2. Send you technical notices, updates, security alerts, and other administrative messages;
 3. Respond to your questions, concerns, or requests;
 4. Allow you to reset your password if you forgot what your password was;
-5. Help protect the safety and security of GT Travel and our users, which includes blocking suspected spammers, addressing abuse, and enforcing the GT Travel Terms and Conditions and other policies;
+5. Help protect the safety and security of GT Travel and our users, which includes blocking suspected spammers, addressing abuse, and enforcing the GT Travel Terms and Conditions and other policies.
 ## How Information About You Is Shared
 We may share or disclose information in the following ways:
 1. With Other Users: When you use GT Travel, certain information may be shared with other users with your consent.
 Again, the only information that will be shared to other users of the GT Travel will be when you decide to post a listing.
 Information that will become public to users will be the destination, arrival time, meeting location, and your first name and last name.
 Only when another user accepts your listing can you see their phone number, and they can see your phone number, meaning that your phone number will only be shared to those who accept your listing.
 Your email and password cannot be viewed, modified, or deleted by anyone but yourself.
-2. Protection of GT Travel and Others: We may share or disclose certain information if we believe in good faith that doing so is necessary or appropriate to (i) protect or defend the rights, safety, or property of GT Travel or third parties, including to defend or enforce our Privacy Policy, our Terms and Conditions, or any other contractual arrangement or (ii) to respond to claims that content violates the rights of third parties; (iii) respond to your requests for customer service; and/or (iv) protect the rights, property or personal safety of GT Travel, its agents and affiliates, users and/or the public.
+2. Protection of GT Travel and Others: We may share or disclose certain information if we believe that it is necessary or appropriate to protect or defend the rights and safety of GT Travel or third parties, including to defend or enforce our Privacy Policy, our Terms and Conditions, or any other contractual arrangement
-3. Legal Requirements: We may share or disclose certain information if we believe in good faith that doing so is necessary or appropriate to comply with any law enforcement, legal, or regulatory process, such as to respond to a warrant, subpoena, court order, or other applicable laws and regulations.
-4. With Your Consent / At Your Direction: We also may share or disclose your information with your consent or at your direction.
+3. With Your Consent / At Your Direction: We also may share or disclose your information with your consent or at your direction.
 ## Your choices
 As a GT Travel user, you can protect and limit the amount of information that we collect, use, and share.
 ### Accessing and Changing Your Information